Ovarbor/TestProgram/README.md

 ### Startup instructions:
 1. Download zip-file
 2. Unpack zip-файл
-3. Start up java -jar /your_path/TestProgram.jar (or from Main in IntellijIdea, TestProgram.jar is located out/artifacts/TestProgram_jar)
+3. Start up java -jar /your_path/TestProgram.jar or from Main in IntellijIdea (TestProgram.jar is located out/artifacts/TestProgram_jar)
-4. If you have some problem with start up rebuild project artifacts.
+4. If you have some problem with start up rebuild project artifacts